sumbach/modern-cljs/doc/tutorial-13.md

 ```

 As you can see, you can attach one or more predicates/functions to the
 same key.
-If no predicate fails, `nil` is returned.
+If all predicates succeed, `nil` is returned.
 That's important
-to remember when you'll exercise the `validate` function because it
+to remember when you exercise the `validate` function because it
-could become misleading.
+can be misleading.
 If at least one predicate fails, a map of
 keys to error values is returned.
 Again, to make things easier to
 understand, suppose for a moment that the email value passed to
-`validate` was not well formed and that the password was empty.
+`validate` was not well-formed and that the password was empty.
 You
 would get a result like the following:

 ```clojure